sangyaS92/ProductLog/README.md

 # ProductApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.It displays a product log.

 ## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Installation Steps
+        Clone the repository to your desktop.
+        Download and install Angular cli
+        Download and install Node.js
+        Run npm install.
+        Run npm start.
+        The browser will open and application will run.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.